After a multitude of tests, I came up with the best beginner road bike. If you’re in a hurry, my recommendation is the Schwinn Fastback AL Claris.

 What’s the best material for drivetrains?

-Most entry-level bikes have groupsets made of aluminum or low-grade steel.
+Most entry-level bikes have groupsets made of aluminium or low-grade steel.
 You won’t have many options to choose from.

 As you move up the skill level, you can land some options made of carbon fiber, titanium, or high-grade alloys.